1stage/Aquarius-MiniExpander-1-1-0/README.md

 The purpose of this project is to document the stock Aquarius Mini Expander, both in schematic form and in board layout.
 An excellent document from Radofin exists that records the original schematic for the device, and it was used to verify the components and layout of this project, but there are a few, minor discrepancies that have been corrected based on ACTUAL board layout.

 Also, this board serves as a useful prototype for how the expansion bus can be used on the Aquarius.
 By observing how the AY-3-8910 sound/IO chip is interfaced to the address and data bus, users who want to create their own expansion device could do so.
 Since it is already a very simple device (only about 25 components), the large footprint of the board could be improved through smaller SMD components and better trace routing, leaving plenty of room for additional functionality within the original (or modified) Mini Expander case.

+To that end, an additional header for AY-3-8910 I/O has been added, along with detailed silkscreen markings on both the new header and the upper Expansion Slot so that hobbyists can experiment with creating their own expansions to the Aquarius.
+A reminder that the Expansion Slot pins are NOT like GPIO pins on an Arduino or Raspberry Pi.
+A0 does NOT mean analog pin zero, and D0 does NOT mean digital pin zero (nor any of the others).
+If you want to create your own I/O procedures, use the IO pins on the AY-3-8910 instead.

 ## Bill of Materials
 https://docs.google.com/spreadsheets/d/1Fgy7V73wTicvzhZblFc1MAg1R4uz7tYPBy140xyRtXA